ros2/design/articles/150_roslaunch.md

 ### Managed ROS Nodes

-For ROS nodes that have a lifecylce, a.k.a.
+For ROS nodes that have a lifecycle, a.k.a.
 Managed ROS Nodes[^lifecycle], each node will have additional runtime state, which the launch system could access and either utilize directly, pass through to the event system, or aggregate before passing it through the event system.

 Building yet again on previous entities, the "Managed ROS Nodes" inherits all of the execution, runtime, and termination characteristics from normal ROS nodes and therefore operating system processes.

 #### Execution

 Managed ROS Nodes do not add any additional inputs or specific configurations at execution time on top of what "plain" ROS nodes add, at least not at this time.
-In the future this might change, so reference the design doc[^lifecylce] or future documentation on the subject.
+In the future this might change, so reference the design doc[^lifecycle] or future documentation on the subject.

 #### Runtime